TheRobBrennan/explore-web-rtc/example-02/README.md

 )
 ```

 We are now back at Alice.
-She receives Bob’s answer and sets it as the remote description in her RTCPeerConnection object calling _setRemoteDescription()_.
+She receives Bob’s answer and sets it as the remote description in her RTCPeerConnection object, calling _setRemoteDescription()_.
 `await peerConnection.setRemoteDescription(answerFromBob);`

 At this point, Alice and Bob have now exchanged the media data and notified each other they want to start a video chat.